What should I eat with chronic kidney disease?

 Energy

 Everyone needs energy from food to grow and be active.
-We get energy from calories in food.
-When a person is feeling unwell they may not be able to eat all the calories they need.
-This can lead to feeling tired and losing weight To stay strong and growing, a person with CKD may need to include high calorie foods, drinks and additional snacks to get enough energy.
+We get energy from food.
+When a person is feeling unwell they may not be able to get all the energy they need.
+This can lead to feeling tired and losing weight.
+To stay strong and continue growing, a person with CKD may need to include high calorie foods, drinks and additional snacks to get enough energy.
 Your dietitian will help you know what's best for you.

 Protein